greenera/Battle-city-kids/README.md

-# Battle City Lite
+# Battle City Kids

-## :information_source: About
-  Remake of the classical BattleCity(1990) 2D game.
-The goal is to defend your base from enemy tanks.
+  Game based on main rule of 'Battle City' and inspired by kids imagination.

 ## :blue_book: Prerequisites
 * Qt5